LeidyGil/leidygil.github.io/SQL_English.md

 ON c.id_cliente = p.id_cliente;
 ```
 ### Left excluding join
-A left excluding join is a combination of left join with a WHERE clause to show records FROM the left table that do not have matches in the right table.
+A left excluding join is a combination of left join with a where clause to show records from the left table that do not have matches in the right table.
 In this example, if we want to obtain students without grades, we can do it with a left excluding join.
 ```sql
 SELECT *